SureshChinnusamy1986/Jmeter/README.md

       inter-Thread communciation - sync seperate threads
       Json plugin -json to xml
       3 basic graphs - response time+
-12. unzip and copy all the jar file in the plugin and place the jar file in jmeter/lib/ext folder
+12. Unzip and copy all the jar file in the plugin and place the jar file in jmeter/lib/ext folder
-13. restart jmeter
+13. Restart jmeter